RefresherTowel/docs/statement/index.md

 Designed to be dropped directly into any project and used immediately, with only a few lines of code.

 Statement is part of the **RefresherTowel Games** suite of reusable frameworks for GameMaker.
-All of these frameworks come with extensive documentation and complete integration with Feather to make using them as easy as possible.
+All of my frameworks come with extensive documentation and complete integration with Feather to make using them as easy as possible.